 The idea of an “SAT” curve is a misconception.
-Here’s a detailed article Powerful Prep wrote on the topic.
+In our article comparing the ACT vs SAT, there are two sections that delve deeper into this somewhat complex topic.

-We can’t know what the difficulty of the test will be, but it shouldn’t be much different from the others.
+We can’t know what the difficulty of August’s SAT test will be, but it shouldn’t be much different from the others.